Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Introduction

 \section{Introduction}

-Object detection has made substantial progress in recent years \cite{ren2015faster, lin2017focal, carion2020end, sun2021sparse, zou2023object}, which is largely attributed to the utilization of large-scale well-annotated datasets \cite{everingham2010pascal, lin2014microsoft}.
-However, obtaining accurate bounding box annotations is labor-intensive and demanding, especially for some real-world scenarios such as medical diagnosis \cite{luo2021oxnet, chai2023deep} and autonomous driving \cite{michaelis2019benchmarking, mao20223d}.
-As shown in Figure~\ref{fig:task}(a), inherent ambiguities of bounding boxes are often caused by object occlusion or unclear boundaries \cite{he2019bounding}.
+Object detection has made substantial progress in recent years \cite{ren2015faster,lin2017focal,carion2020end,sun2021sparse,zou2023object}, which is largely attributed to the utilization of large-scale well-annotated datasets \cite{everingham2010pascal,lin2014microsoft}.
+However, obtaining accurate bounding box annotations is labor-intensive and demanding, especially for some real-world scenarios \cite{luo2021oxnet,chai2023deep, michaelis2019benchmarking,mao20223d}.
+Specifically, inherent ambiguities of bounding boxes are often caused by object occlusion or unclear boundaries \cite{he2019bounding}.
 Moreover, insufficient domain expertise and the strenuous workload can also lead to low-quality labeling of bounding boxes \cite{liu2022robust}.
 In practical deployments and applications, vanilla object detectors will inevitably suffer from such noisy bounding box annotations.
 Therefore, it is of scientific interest to explore how to tackle noisy bounding boxes in object detection.

 Due to the degenerated supervision introduced by noisy annotations, object detection with noisy bounding boxes remains a challenging problem.
 Obviously, such corrupt supervision signals could weaken the localization precision of object detectors.
 Besides, although the classification accuracy is less affected \cite{liu2022robust}, noisy bounding boxes do introduce biased category features during training, which reduces the generalization capability of classification.
 Notably, there is also a significant concern about the lack of interpretability for box predictions, especially considering the influence of noisy bounding box annotations.